apache/activemq-artemis/docs/user-manual/en/federation-queue.md

 All of the same configuration options apply to `downstream` as does `upstream` with the exception of one extra configuration flag that needs to be set:

-  The `transport-connector-ref` is an element pointing to a `connector` elements defined elsewhere.
+  The `upstream-connector-ref` is an element pointing to a `connector` elements defined elsewhere.
 This ref is used to tell the downstream broker what connector to use to create a new upstream connection back to the downstream broker.